ibm-cloud-docs/EventStreams/eventstreams131.md

 ## Recommended client

-### node-rdkafka -
+### node-rdkafka
-A NodeJS client for Apache Kafka that wraps the native librdkafka library.
+node-rdkafka is a NodeJS client for Apache Kafka that wraps the native librdkafka library.
 We recommend using the [node-rdkafka ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/Blizzard/node-rdkafka/blob/master/README.md){:new_window} client at 0.10.x, or later.
 This client is well tested with {{site.data.keyword.messagehub}} and demonstrates good performance with large amounts of traffic.

-However, the node-rdkafka client is not well supported on Windows and is not a pure JS client.
+However, the node-rdkafka client is not well supported on Windows and is not a pure JavaScript client.

 ## Unsupported clients